Ron Hines DVM PhD

 So I think the authors of the study that linked toxoplasmosis antibody level to self-directed destructive behavior got it backwards – it was the stress that caused their antibodies against toxoplasmosis to rise, not the toxoplasmosis that caused the stress and self-directed trauma.
 I am not the only one to questions these conclusions drawn between toxoplasmosis and mental states.

 There was another problem with these recent troubling studies; the authors also did not appreciate the common personality differences between cat and non-cat pet owners that veterinarians have learned to appreciate.
 Cat owners are more likely to direct stresses of all kinds inwardly.

 Are There Medications That Make Toxoplasmosis More Likely To Occur?

 Any medication that weakens your cat’s immune system has the potential to lessen its ability to fight toxoplasmosis.
-Cyclosporine ( Atopica®) is one of those medications.
+Cyclosporine (Atopica®) is one of those medications.
 You can read about suspicions that it caused the disease to reappear in two cats here.
-Steroids such as prednisolone are another. (ref)
+Corticosteroids such as prednisolone or prednisone are another. (read here)

 You are on the Vetspace animal health website